nickrhodes-gh/nickrhodes-gh.github.io/_posts/2018-11-10-xfce-lightdm-screenlock.md

 ---

-From an clean Arch install I was struggling to get `lightdm` playing nicely with several screen locking applications.
+From a clean Arch install I was struggling to get `lightdm` playing nicely with several screen locking applications.

 The symptoms were always the same regardless of the locker installed: